idolispradip/idolispradip/README.md

 **AirWatch Nepal** is an AI-powered air quality monitoring and prediction system focused on estimating and forecasting air pollution in Nepal.

-The project combines environmental data, machine learning, and web technologies to provide meaningful air-quality insights.
+The project combines environmental data, machine learning, and modern web technologies to provide meaningful air-quality insights.

 ### 🔬 Key Technologies

-- Python
+* Python
-- Machine Learning
+* Machine Learning
-- Random Forest
+* Random Forest
-- XGBoost
+* XGBoost
-- LightGBM
+* LightGBM
-- LSTM
+* LSTM
-- Django
+* Django
-- React
+* React
-- PostgreSQL
+* PostgreSQL
-- Google Earth Engine
+* Google Earth Engine
-- Leaflet
+* Leaflet
-- Data Science
+* Data Science

-> 🎯 Goal: Use AI and environmental data to make air-quality information more accessible and useful.
+> 🎯 **Goal:** Use AI and environmental data to make air-quality information more accessible and useful.

 ---